apereo/apereo.github.io/_posts/cas/2017-03-28-cas5-gettingstarted-overlay.md

 If I look at `target/cas/WEB-INF/classes/messages.properties` after the build, I should see that the overlay process has picked and overlaid onto the default *my version* of the file.

 <div class="alert alert-info">
   <strong>Remember</strong><br/>Only overlay and modify files you actually need, and try to use externalized resources and configuration as much as possible.
-Just because you CAN override something in the default package, it doesn't mean that you can or should.
+Just because you CAN override something in the default package, it doesn't mean that you should.
 </div>

 # Deploy